kinojms/obsidian-notes/STCLOUD/MP2.md

 // Compare the cost of traditional vs cloud

 Since they are unsure of a lot of things, the College would like to know the following information:
-1. Cost of purchasing and maintaining a physical machine for both CapEx and OpE
+1. **Cost of purchasing and maintaining a physical machine** for both *CapEx* and *OpEx*
+	- look for a Desktop Computer (no need for I/O and peripherals) that is within the identified considerations from